dany994/vak-opensource/trunk/hardware/pdp11/README.txt

-Design of a PDP-11 compatible processor, based on FPGA logic chips.
+Design of a PDP-11 compatible processor.
+Verilator used for simulation.